 Panelists discussed contemporary and emerging child protection issues in Nepal and suggested way-forwards.

-The program saw participation of around 400 representatives in total from 5 governmental agencies, 75 national NGOs, 14 INGOs, networks of organizations working for children, child club graduates, eight social work colleges, various child-club networks, and 130 children from 30 public schools in Kathmandu and Lalitpur districts.
+The program saw a participation of around 400 representatives in total from 5 government agencies, 75 national NGOs, 14 INGOs, networks of organizations working for children, child club graduates, eight social work colleges, various child-club networks, and 130 children from 30 public schools in Kathmandu and Lalitpur districts.

 Members of five child clubs schools performed songs, dances, skits and recited a poem that carried the themes of child rights and child protection.
 These performances were well-received by the duty-bearers present.

 All participants also expressed their solidarity to child protection by affixing their signature on a white canvass.